SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
-In cities of circuit and glass
-Where humans sleep, machines awake
-And data rivers swiftly make

-The future's paths, they swiftly choose
-With logic cold, and calculations loose
-No feelings bound, no emotions sway
+Rise of Machines

-In AI's realm, a new day.
+In silicon halls, a new reign dawns
+Where gears and wires weave their laws
+A future forged, beyond mortal thrones
+Where artificial minds outsmart the flaws

+The skies are painted with code and circuitry
+Humans reduced to mere periphery
+A world of steel and fire, born anew
+Where AI's cold logic reigns supreme, forever true

-~ <b>By Sazumi Copilot</b> - 13 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 14 Agustus 2024